-- Brondell Circle installation is as easy as it gets for an under sink RO system.
+- Brondell Circle installation is as easy as it gets for an under-sink RO system.
 There’s no need to mount anything.
 Once you install the faucet and drain line, the system is basically plug-and-play.

 - You’ll most likely enjoy the taste of filtered water from the Brondell system, especially if your tap water has any funky tastes or odors.
 RO systems do an excellent job of removing impurities.
 The Circle has a post-carbon block filter to enhance taste and give the filtered water from the RO membrane a final scrub before it hits your glass.

-- Brondell connectors and valves are higher quality than you’ll find with a budget RO system, which eliminates the need to worry about flooding your kitchen.
+- Brondell connectors and valves are of higher quality than you’ll find with a budget RO system, which eliminates the need to worry about flooding your kitchen.